smit-project/smit/docs/install_openssl_with_ibihop.md

 The installation instructions for OpenSSL with IBIHOP are as following:

-1. Download the latest version of source code from our website, and unzip it into your preferred location.
+1. Download the [latest version of source code](https://github.com/smit-project/openssl-ibihop), and unzip it into your preferred location.
 2. To configure, go to the file location and please use the following command.
 ```shell
 $ make